 In a Phase 1 clinical trial, R835 (active metabolite of R289) established proof-of-mechanism by demonstrating the inhibition of inflammatory cytokine production in response to TLR4 signaling in an intravenous LPS challenge study5.
 Phase 1 clinical studies of R289 are also complete.

-In December 2022, Rigel dosed the first patients in a Phase 1b study of R289 in patients with lower-risk MDS who are refractory or resistant to prior therapies.
+Rigel is currently enrolling a Phase 1b trial of R289 (NCT05308264) in patients with lower-risk MDS who are refractory or resistant to prior therapies.
 The primary endpoint for this trial is safety with key secondary endpoints including preliminary efficacy and evaluation of pharmacokinetic properties.